phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 Single Page Applications radically changed the way websites work: instead of letting the backend (be it Django, Rails, Laravel…) do most of the grunt work and delivering “ready-to-use” HTML to the browser, SPAs rely heavily on JavaScript (and frontend frameworks) to have the browser compute the resulting HTML from JavaScript code.

-Some of the problems can arise from that paradigm shift when using WebPageTest:
+Some problems can arise from that paradigm shift when using WebPageTest:

 - Clicking around to navigate a webpage is usually harder than merely heading to a new URL, but it is sometimes the only option in SPAs;
 - Authentication in SPAs is usually implemented using JWTs instead of the good ol’ cookies, which rules out the option of setting authentication cookies (as described [here](https://calendar.perfplanet.com/2015/using-webpagetest-authentication/));